NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

 of policies or procedures to participate in a City program, service, or activity, should contact the

-office of Kevin Moran, ADA Coordinator, 3226 University
+office of Benjamin Page, ADA Coordinator, 3226 University

 no later than 48 hours before the scheduled event.